HDFGroup/hsds/docs/kubernetes_install_aws.md

 -------------------------

 Kubernetes secrets are used in AWS to make sensitive information available to the service.
-HSDS on AWS utilizes the following secret: user-password: username/password list
+HSDS on AWS utilizes the following secrets:

+1. user-password -- username/password list
+2. aws-auth-keys -- AWS Access keys for HSDS IAM user

 HSDS accounts are set by creating the user-password secret (alternatively authentication using OpenID or Azure Active Directory can be used, but are not covered in this docuemnt).